luna/luna-book/visual_representation.md

 ## Results visualisations

 Every node is able to visualize its results.
 To open the visualization press the eye icon above the node.
 If you press and hold the <kbd>space</kbd> bar, the visualization will enter full-screen mode.
-You can choose which visualization to use from the drop-down visualizations menu.
+You can also press <kbd>space + ctrl</kbd> to lock the visualization in full-screen mode (press <kbd>ESC</kbd> to exit this view).
+You can choose which visualization to use from the drop-down visualizations menu available to the left of visualization.

 > **[info] Changes ahead!**
 >